rossta/rossta.github.com/source/blog/2020-09-08-rails-apps-overpacking-with-webpacker.html.md

 As we'll see, Webpacker is a very different beast than the Rails asset pipeline.
 We need a different mental model to understand how it works.
 We should also follow a few basic guidelines to deliver JavaScript correctly and avoid falling victim to overpacking.

-First, let's take a little safari and see what we can do to help a few companies correct their Webpacker usage out in the wild`.
+First, let's take a little safari and see what we can do to help a few companies correct their Webpacker usage out in the wild.

 > **Help me help them**: My aim in highlighting these apps is to educate, not criticize!
 >